-This overview of clinical management guidelines is based on this patient's positive test result for MEN1 gene mutation.
+This overview of clinical management guidelines is based on this patient's positive test result for a pathogenic or likely pathogenic MEN1 variant.
 Unless otherwise stated, medical management guidelines used here are limited to those issued by the National Comprehensive Cancer Network (NCCN) in the U.S. Please consult the referenced guideline for complete details and further information.